ericlindsey/automate-gmtsar/README.md

 Running this command will take a while, since it has to unzip the data and write the images back out to disk.

-**3. Setting up your processing directory**
+**4. Setting up your processing directory**

 This is a short step.
 GMTSAR expects the raw data and DEM to be in a specific directory structure, with one directory for each subswath (F1, F2, F3).
 You generally want to name your top directory something useful, like the name of the path and your area.
 Then make two sub-folders: topo/ and raw\_orig/:

-    $ cd P156\_kumamoto
+    $ cd my_processing_directory

-    $ ls

-    topo raw\_orig
+    $ mkdir topo
+    $ mkdir raw_orig

-Place your dem.grd file (do not re-name it!) from step 4 in the topo/ directory.
+Place your dem.grd file (do not re-name it!) from step 2 in the topo/ directory.

 Under raw\_orig, link all the cropped .SAFE folders that you created in step 3:

-\$ cd raw\_orig
+    $ cd raw_orig

-\$ ln --s /userdata/home/data/INSAR/S1A/kumamoto/download/crop/\*SAFE .
+    $ ln --s /userdata/home/data/INSAR/S1A/kumamoto/download/crop/\*SAFE .

 Now, run the command 'setup\_tops.csh' to create the subswath links:

-\$ $GMTSAR_APP/setup\_tops.csh
+    $ $GMTSAR_APP/setup_tops.csh

 That's it!
 Ready for the next step.

-**4. Generate SLCs and radar geometry using gmtsar\_app.py**
+**5. Generate SLCs and radar geometry using gmtsar\_app.py**

 We have finally finished setting up the data, and now we are ready to start processing.
 The first stage is to get the images into a format that makes them ready to be interfered.
 We call these aligned and pre-processsed images "SLC" for Single-Look-Complex.
 This is the full resolution complex image, in radar coordinates, stored in a matrix that has been precisely aligned to match a 'master' image.
 After this step, interferometry is just complex multiplication.

-First, copy 3 files from /home/share/insarscripts/automate:

-\$ cp /home/share/insarscripts/automate/batch.config .

-\$ cp /home/share/insarscripts/automate/runall.csh .

-\$ cp /home/share/insarscripts/automate/run\_gmtsar\_app.pbs .
+When you ran setup_tops.csh in the last step, it copied two files to your directory in addition to creating the F1/ etc. directories.
+These are batch.config and run_tops_subswaths.csh.

 The first file, batch.config, contains the configuration parameters we need to set up.
-For now, the important values to set correctly are:
+For now, the important values to check we set correctly are:

-sat\_name = S1
+sat\_name = S1 (this must be S1)

-s1\_orbit\_dir =
-/home/data/INSAR/S1A/POD/s1qc.asf.alaska.edu/aux\_poeorb/,/home/data/INSAR/S1A/POD/s1qc.asf.alaska.edu/aux\_resorb/
+s1_subswath = 1,2,3 (edit this comma-separated list to include the subswaths you want)

+s1\_orbit\_dir = (any place where you want to keep the orbit files.
+This should be an absolute path.)

-startstage = 1
+startstage = 1 (this must be 1 for now)

-endstage = 3
+endstage = 3 (set to 3 so that we don't prematurely make the interferograms)

-num\_processors = 1
+num\_processors = 1 (this step does not run in parallel.)

-(Note, the s1\_orbit\_dir entries should all be on one single long line).
+(Note, it's possible to include several s1\_orbit\_dir entries, they should be comma-separated and all on one single long line).

-\* There is one other important parameter to set here, which is related to a bug in GMTSAR:
+\* There is one other important parameter to set here, which is related to a bug in GMTSAR: (last tested in 2019)

 shift\_topo = 0